ruslylove/compro/labs/assignment_1_2025.md

 - **Mini-Games**: Launch a number-guessing or rock-paper-scissors game for a happiness boost.
 - **Save/Load Functionality**: Use file I/O to save and resume the game.
 - **Dynamic Events**: Create random events like meteor showers or passing comets.
+- **High-Score Leaderboard**: Implement a system to calculate and save scores.

 ---